 In the next few sections, we’ll go into a bit more detail about what you can expect your daily schedule to look like as a phlebotomist.
 One thing to keep in mind, though, is that nearly all these responsibilities will have you working directly with people.

 Every day, you’ll have to work with a variety of different people.
 This includes everyone from children to the elderly.
 Some patients will be a joy, while others may test your patience.

 Even when you’re not working with patients, you’ll be considered a part of a team on a medical staff.
-Phlebotomists should know how to work well with others and have a good bedside manner.
+Phlebotomists should know how to work well with others and have a pleasant bedside manner.

 Of course, there are other personal skills that are important for this job.
 We’ll talk more about those skills as we break down the daily responsibilities.

 Your organization skills are critical when you’re a phlebotomy technician.
 It starts with being organized with your patients.
 One of the first things a tech does when they get a patient is to make sure they’re working with the right person.
 You wouldn’t ever want to run the wrong tests or take the wrong samples.